Universal-Team/Relaunch/README.md

 ## Advanced Usage

 - You can edit the `Relaunch.ini` file and set custom paths, names, and file extensions for your files.
+- If you read the line above, you know about custom paths, you can do this in the Relaunch Menu as well!
 - Hold `A` + `B` on boot in order to open the menu.
 - There are prebuilt nightly builds of Relaunch found on [TWLBot](https://github.com/TWLBot/overflow-builds)